jacknaaa/DA_Capstone_Project_2023/README.md

 2. Navigate to the project folder in your terminal.

-3. Run the following command to execute the tests:
+3. Run the following command to execute the tests: `pytest test.py`